 One of the greatest benefits of using a cycle time scatterplot for Lean management is that it gives you the ability to forecast the outcome of future tasks.
 Although it may look confusing at first sight, the chart can give you probabilistic forecasts about future performance.

 For this to happen, you need to draw horizontal lines across the chart, depending on the number of finished tasks within a specific time frame.

 For example, let’s say that you’ve got 100 tasks that were completed in 30 days.
-If 25 of them were finished in 5 days or less, while all the others took longer, you’ve got 25 percent chance to finish any future task within this time frame.
-Draw a horizontal line at height of the 10th day on your cycle time scatter plot.
+If 25 of them were finished in 5 days or less, while all the others took longer, you’ve got a 25 percent chance to finish any future task within this time frame.
+Draw a horizontal line at the height of the 10th day on your cycle time scatterplot.

-Let’s say that 50 tasks more were completed within 10 days.
+Let’s say that 50 more tasks were completed within 10 days.
 The second horizontal line should mark 75 percent and should be at the height of the 10th day.
 The higher the percentile, the higher the chance to complete a future task within this time frame.

-Undoubtedly useful, a handmade cycle time scatter plot would require a lot of time to maintain.
+Undoubtedly useful, a handmade cycle time scatterplot would require a lot of time to maintain.
 Thankfully, digital Kanban board platforms have implemented the chart in their software.
 With their help, you can set the desired time frame and get accurate data and percentiles in a few seconds.

 You’ve also got several filters at your disposal that can help you distinguish easily between various card criteria like task type, priority, assignee, etc. This way, you can visualize with great precision the exact data that you are looking for.